Teaching Traveling: A common question for Teacher-Travelers is, “Can I earn enough as an international school teacher to take time off to travel?”

 Now, I run a site called, Spartan Teachers and a fitness travel blog, One Fit Nomad.
 I am pursuing a more nomadic lifestyle while working on side projects.
-(Do contact me if you want more information about online teaching, which I’m really enjoying.)
+(Do contact me if you want more information about online teaching, which I’m really enjoying.
+You can also use my referral code here for VIPKid: a great way to earn money by remote English instruction.)
 These opportunities could only have been afforded to me because of the time I spent teaching in Asia, saving as much as I could, and dreaming larger than I knew was possible.

 TT: What an inspiring story!
 Now, can you elaborate on why you’d recommend teaching at an international school?